 (g) Vaccination certificates.

 (3) A birth or baptismal certificate is not evidence of identity.
 Children under age seven will generally have some type of evidence of identity in addition to a birth certificate.
-However, if such a child (e.g., a newborn infant) has absolutely no other documentary evidence, the birth certificate alone will be acceptable as long as the eligibility worker has no reason to doubt that the child actually exists.
+However, when such a child (e.g., a newborn infant) has absolutely no other documentary evidence, the birth certificate alone will be acceptable as long as the eligibility worker has no reason to doubt that the child actually exists.

 (C) What is acceptable documentation of citizenship?